H3licopter/beanstalk/DEV_NOTES.md

 ## GENERAL
 - full expressions need to be supported in sceneheads
-- Scene with only scenehead, followed by scene immediately doesn't work
 - Other datatypes can be inserted directly into scenes.
 Raw strings, numbers, even collections should have a default behaviour etc.
-- New non-inline scenes should allow text following it inline to be inline of it.
-(Maybe needs to be all wrapped in div?)
-- Add in memory safety net for recursive function calls, or use a better pattern e.g tail recursion.
+- Add in memory safety net for recursive function calls, or use a better pattern e.g tail call recursion.

 ## HTML
 - Image alt descriptions